kwasniew/hyperbook/README.md

 You will be building a messaging/chat application called **HyperPosts**.
 I decided to choose a boring and familiar domain purposefully.
 To ease the learning process you will only focus on the framework concepts instead of learning new and unfamiliar domain.

-You will find a deployed version on netlify: https://hyperposts.netlify.app/
+You will find a deployed version of this app on netlify: https://hyperposts.netlify.app/

 You will find source code on github: https://github.com/kwasniew/hyperbook-tutorial